AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/site-template/ui-planning-adobe-xd.md

 ### Next Steps {#next-steps}

-In the next chapter a new page template will be created based on the WKND Article design.
+In the next chapter a new page template is created based on the WKND Article design.

 Learn how to create and modify [Page Templates](./page-templates.md).
 Understand the relationship between a Page Template and a Page.
 Learn how to configure policies of a Page Template to provide granular governance and brand consistency for content.
-A well-structured Magazine Article template will be created based on a mockup from Adobe XD.
+A well-structured Magazine Article template is created based on a mockup from Adobe XD.